 - assist the LWR in their duties as set out above; and

-- deputise as LWR where the LWR Representative is absent
+- deputise as LWR where the LWR is absent

 Garvan Mc Evoy

-The Board of Management has arranged for the display of signage throughout the school outlining the signs and symptoms of COVID- 19 and to support good hand and respiratory hygiene as is required by the ‘Return to Work Safely Protocols’.
+The BOM has arranged for the display of signage throughout the school outlining the signs and symptoms of COVID-19 and to support good hand hygiene and respiratory hygiene as is required by the ‘Return to Work Safely Protocols’.

 COVID-19 represents a hazard in the context of health and safety in the school environment.
-The risk assessment to identify the control measures required to mitigate the risk of COVID-19 in our school setting is attached at Appendix 4
+A template risk assessment to identify the control measures required to mitigate the risk of COVID-19 in school settings is attached at Appendix 4.

 First Aid/Emergency Procedure

 The prompt identification and isolation of potentially infectious individuals is a crucial step in restricting the spread of the virus and protecting the health and safety of the individuals themselves and other staff, contractors and visitors at the workplace.
 A detailed sign in/sign out log of those entering the school facilities should be maintained.
 The school should maintain a log of staff and pupil contacts.
 A sample contact log is available at Appendix 5.

-All school records and data will be maintained and processed in compliance with the GDPR and the Data Protection Acts.
+Schools are reminded that all school records and data must be maintained and processed in compliance with the GDPR and the Data Protection Acts.
 The responsibility for compliance with the legislation rests with each school in their role as data controller.

-5. Control Measures - To Prevent Introduction and Spread of COVID-19 in Schools
+5. Infection Prevention Control Measures - To prevent Introduction and Spread of COVID-19 in Schools

 One of the key messages to manage the risks of COVID-19 is to do everything practical to avoid the introduction of COVID-19 into the school.
 If infection is not introduced it cannot be spread.
-The risk of spreading the infection once introduced exists in all interpersonal interactions; student-student, teacher-teacher and teacher-student and must be managed in all settings.
+The risk of spreading the infection once introduced exists in all interpersonal interactions; pupil-pupil, teacher-teacher and teacher- pupil and must be managed in all settings.

 A range of essential control measures have been implemented to reduce the risk of the spread of Covid-19 virus and to protect the safety, health and welfare of staff, pupils, parents and visitors as far as possible within the school.
 The control measures shall continue to be reviewed and updated as required on an ongoing basis.